krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 ## Character Encoding in Programming Languages

-For most past programming languages, strings during program execution use fixed-length encodings such as UTF-16 or UTF-32.
-Under fixed-length encoding, we can treat strings as arrays for processing, and this approach has the following advantages.
+For many programming languages in the past, strings during program execution used internal encodings such as UTF-16 or UTF-32.
+Under these representations, we can often treat strings like arrays during processing, and this approach has the following advantages.

 - **Random access**: UTF-16 encoded strings can be easily accessed randomly.
 UTF-8 is a variable-length encoding.
 To find the $i$-th character, we need to traverse from the beginning of the string to the $i$-th character, which requires $O(n)$ time.
 - **Character counting**: Similar to random access, calculating the length of a UTF-16 encoded string is also an $O(1)$ operation.
 However, calculating the length of a UTF-8 encoded string requires traversing the entire string.